Traveling to Mexico With Your Dog: 2026 Entry Guide

 Driving is popular for the Baja Peninsula, border towns, and northern Mexico.
 At land crossings:

-• Have all documents in the front seat, not buried in luggage
+- Have all documents accessible in the front seat, not buried in luggage

-• Baja California crossings at San Ysidro, Otay Mesa, and Tecate are the most common entry points for dog-traveling road trippers
+- Baja California crossings at San Ysidro, Otay Mesa, and Tecate are the most common entry points for road-tripping dog owners

-Pro Tip: The Baja Peninsula road trip is one of the great dog travel experiences in North America.
-Highway 1 (Transpeninsular Highway) runs the length of Baja with wild landscapes, dog-friendly beaches, and almost no traffic outside of Tijuana and Ensenada.
-Camping with a dog in Baja is genuinely magical.
+Road Trip Tip: The Baja Peninsula highway is one of the great dog travel experiences in North America.
+Highway 1 (Transpeninsular Highway) runs the length of Baja with wild landscapes, dog-friendly beaches, and little traffic outside Tijuana and Ensenada.
+The full guide to road trips with dogs covers everything you need.

 Best Dog-Friendly Destinations in Mexico